 Quality health care should be available to everyone.

-More than 1.5 million people have received HIV services through ICAP support, and over 500,000 have initiated antiretroviral therapy.
+More than 2.5 million people have received HIV care through ICAP support, and 1.7 million have initiated antiretroviral treatment.
 A global leader in public health, ICAP has supported HIV and related health services in the U.S., Africa, and Central Asia.
-Situated at Columbia University’s Mailman School of Public Health, ICAP partners with ministries of health, provincial, and district health management teams as well as with teams at the health facility level, to support more than 2,700 health facilities across 21 countries.
+Situated at Columbia University’s Mailman School of Public Health, ICAP partners with ministries of health, provincial, and district health management teams as well as with teams at the health facility level, to support more than 5,200 health facilities across 20 countries.
 It also works hand-in-hand with academic institutions and non-governmental organizations.

 Following core strategies set by the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), ICAP’s work extends beyond direct support for the provision of HIV services to help improve strategic planning, infrastructure, management, training, clinical mentorship, supportive supervision, quality improvement, laboratories, medical records, pharmacy systems, monitoring and evaluation, and community engagement.
 Beyond HIV, ICAP-supported activities include attention to tuberculosis, malaria, maternal and child health, and health systems strengthening.

 ICAP is focused on quality and results.
 It works collaboratively through partnerships with government, civil society, stakeholders, and communities.
 Through a systematic use of data-driven standards of care, ICAP has helped develop a standardized approach to technical assistance and quality improvement in diverse programmatic areas.